PEMF for Arthritis: How It Works, Best Devices & Weekly Plan

 Whether it’s stiff fingers that make it hard to grip the leash of your dog or aching knees that turn a short walk into a struggle, chronic inflammation and joint degeneration are the real culprits.

-PEMF therapy helps by calming down the inflammatory response, reducing the production of pro-inflammatory cytokines (the chemicals that trigger swelling and pain).
+A 2019 research published in Bioelectricity suggests that PEMF therapy helps by calming down the inflammatory response and reducing the production of pro-inflammatory cytokines (the chemicals that trigger swelling and pain).

 In simple terms, PEMF acts like a reset button for overactive inflammation.
 The electromagnetic pulses stimulate blood flow to the affected area, helping to flush out toxins and excess fluid that contribute to joint stiffness.